kkipngenokoech/100_days_of_code/RUBYONRAILS/ActiveRecord.md

 ## Active Record

+Active records is the interface that rails gives you between your database and your application.

+it lets you structure your data models.

 Active records normally does the mappings for you.

 while dealing with Active records: you now start coming into contact with classes, objects and attributes.